dabush1409/Maor-Melikson/README.md

 # Maor-Melikson
-a bootstrap only styling info page about Maor-melikson
+info page with a bootstrap only styling